mariunaise/HDA-Thesis/content/SMHD.typ

 $ Phi = lr(frac(1, 2^M dot S dot 2)mid(|))_(M=2, S=2) = 1 / 16 space.en. $<eq:offset>

-$Phi$ is the constant that we will multiply with a certain metric index $i$ to obtain the metric offset $phi$, which is used to define each of the $S$ different quantizers for reconstruction.
+$Phi$ is the constant that we will multiply with a certain metric index $i in [- S/2, ..., S/2]$ to obtain the metric offset $phi$, which is used to define each of the $S$ different quantizers for reconstruction.
 //This is also shown in @fig:smhd_2_2_reconstruction, as our quantizer curve is moved $1/16$ to the left and the right.
 In @fig:smhd_2_2_reconstruction, the two metric indices $i = plus.minus 1$ will be multiplied with $Phi$, yielding two quantizers, one moved $1/16$ to the left and one moved $1/16$ to the right.